The 21 Best Things To Do in Bucharest, Romania

 9. Nightlife

 Bucharest has a vibrant nightlife that has seen it become one of the party capitals of Eastern Europe.
-The Old Town has plenty of bars and clubs to choose from, with many staying open until 5am or even later!
+The Old Town has plenty of bars and clubs to choose from, with many staying open until 5:00 AM or even later.
 What’s more, drinks are cheap in Romania, so you can have a good time for less!

 Although the majority of bars and clubs are found in the Old Town, some of Bucharest’s most famous clubs are a bit further out.
-If you’re really looking to enjoy the nightlife then click here to read about the city’s best bars and clubs.
+If you’re really looking to enjoy the nightlife, then check out this guide to the city’s best bars and clubs.

 Bars in the Old Town of Bucharest - a hotspot for nightlife